 A nice, relatively short par 5 to start with.
 This hole plays a little longer than the yardage suggests due to its elevated green.
-The tee shot is important if you want to go for the green in 2 so beware of the tree in the middle of the fairway.
+The tee shot is important if you want to go for the green in two so beware of the tree in the middle of the fairway!
 Hit your shot to the green too long and you have a tricky chip on the downward sloping green with bunkers lurking below.
 For many. however, on the green in three gives a good chance of par.

 Hole 2 Eaves Knoll

 A nice par 4, which again plays its distance.
 The ideal tee shot would be on the left side of the fairway as it would open the green for the approach.
 However, over hit it and you may find yourself up against the wall on the left hand side.
 The two fairway bunkers on the right seem a magnet for many a drive so beware!
 Any approach shot pulled slightly left or long will be severely punished by running away to the wall or into the water hazard around the rear of the green.

 Hole 3 Whitle

 A short par 4 which has risks and rewards.
 The slim green is reachable for the bigger hitters but is well guarded by bunkers in front .
 So the safe shot could be to lay up just short of the fairway bunkers leaving your favourite distance to the long green.
 Everything runs to the right so beware of the two bunkers on the right of the green as well the trap in front of the green which swallows up anything short!